airplaneboii/Aircraft-Delay-Prediction/README.md

 ### Notes
 - Sliding windows are used by default; to use the legacy approach you can disable them by setting `use_sliding_windows: false` in a YAML config or using `--use_sliding_windows false` on the CLI.
-- The window builder caches per-unit flight buckets and uses CSR adjacency + rolling refcounts for O(delta) updates between consecutive windows for best performance.
+- The window builder uses CSR adjacency + rolling refcounts for incremental updates between consecutive windows for best performance.
+- Selects the nodes to be used in the window, then uses PyG's `HeteroData.subgraph()` function to create a subgraph from them.

 ### Where to look in the code
 - Window generation: `data/data_loader.py::compute_windows_from_graph()`